fordinator/talking-LLM-chatbot/README.md

 ### Variants

-If you would prefer to use the DIRT CHEAP MistralAI API instead of the OpenAI API, download and run the `joi_clean_mistral.py
+If you would prefer to use the DIRT CHEAP MistralAI API instead of the OpenAI API, download and run the `joi_clean_mistral.py` instead of `joi_clean.py`, following all the same steps and instructions.

+Oh, you will need to do `pip install mistralai` inside the joi directory in addition to the other steps.

+And of course, READ THE COMMENTS of `joi_clean_mistral.py` to input the proper MistralAI API key.

 ### Customization

 Further instructions for customization are in the comment sections of `joi_clean.py`.
 You can give the bot a different System Prompt so it has a personality entirely of your own design.
 You can select from among the 3,000+ voices available in the ElevenLabs Voice Library to give it exactly the voice you prefer.